Have a debate (Group Activity)

 Here are the steps:

-- The debates will be structured so that each side will have a 7 min intro, 5 minute rebuttal, and 5 min wrap up, as well as an open discussion time.
+- The debates will be structured so that each side will have a short intro (about 5-7 min.), a debate (about 10 min.), and a wrap up, as well as an open discussion time.

 - Conditions about the debate: